renn-es/renn.es/content/_index.md

 > "Self-reliance is the only road to true freedom."

-*Renn.es* is a non-profit and open shared computer system with a small user base running on Arch Linux.
+*Renn.es* is a non-profit and open shared computer system with a small user base running on Fedora.
 Everything is set up focused on security and simplicity/minimalism.
 It is operated by privacy red-pilled GNU/Linux enthusiasts, who use it for their daily computing tasks like programming, writing mails, maintaining a website, syncing files, etc. This machine is hosted in Rennes (hence the name), in France (cocorico).

 We are not the only server like this, and a list of some is available [here](https://tildeverse.org/).